Infected Tattoo: Causes, Stages, & How To Identify It

 Tattoo infections can stem from various factors, from unsterilized equipment and poor aftercare to compromised immune systems.
 Understanding the cause behind the infection is essential for safeguarding your ink and improving your well-being.

-• Unsterile Equipment: If the tattoo artist does not follow strict hygiene or sterilization practices and uses contaminated equipment, it increases the risk of infection during the tattooing process.
+• Unsterile Equipment: If the tattoo artist does not follow strict hygiene or sterilization practices and uses contaminated equipment, the risk of infection and contracting tattoo flu during the tattooing process increases.
 Make sure you get your tattoo at a hygienic place.

 • Poor Aftercare: Neglecting proper aftercare instructions, like not keeping the tattoo clean or picking at scabs, creates an environment conducive to bacterial entry that can increase the risk for infection.